Ali Raza

 End of Qurbani

 According to the Hanafi, Maliki, and Hanbali schools of thought, the Qurbani time ends at sunset on the third day of Eid.
-Sacrifice can be performed from the 10th to the 12th of month of Dhul-Hijjah.
+Sacrifice can be performed from the 10th to the 12th of the month of Dhul-Hijjah.
 Sacrificing outside these prescribed times doesn't count as Qurbani (Udhiya).

 Distribution of Qurbani Meat